RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 "Who's kidnapping?
 I didn't kidnap Trouble."
 Bee's voice broke the tension.

-Swapping one set of metaphorical armour for another, Debug turned to see Bee with a scrawny lady behind her about the same height as she was.
+Swapping one set of metaphorical armour for another, Debug turned to see Bee with a scrawny lady behind them about the same height as she was.
 The person, who must be Trouble, was looking in corners and seemed uncomfortable standing in the doorway.

-"Like recognises like."
+"Like recognizes like."
 Debug muttered to themself.
 "Time to hide."

 Debug walked back over to the reception desk, confident Beth would fall into her work persona and wouldn't get loud anymore.

 "Afternoon Brunhilde."
 Manager Beth said in her work voice.
-"And I take it this is our new Sanctuary guest you checked in last night?"
-Debug could feel Beth fighting to not make a pun about the pseudonym Bee had chosen.
+"And I take it this is our new sanctuary guest you checked in last night?"
+Debug could feel Beth fighting to not make a pun about the pseudonym Bee had chosen the air practically vibrated with their thoughts.

 "Hi."
 The smallest voice Debug had ever heard answered.
-They must have been really going through it to sound like that, and their aggressively complete set of bruises and injuries made the same point but louder to Debug's senses.
+They must have been really going through it to sound like that, and their aggressively complete set of bruises and injuries made the same point but louder to Debug's reckoning.
 She understood why standing in Bee's shadow would help them.

 "Come over here to the desk, I'm the manager Beth Ahles I'll be happy to run you through the facilities you can use here and our protocols you can ask for from our helpful staff."